 - WP – Withdrawn when passing; not computed into the grade point average.

 - R – Repeat; a non-credit, no penalty grade which may be awarded only in English 101

 and Math 100.
-The grade is intended for students with weak backgrounds in English
+The grade is intended for under-prepared students in English or mathematics

-or mathematics who work diligently and show potential but do not attain sufficient
+who work diligently and show potential but do not attain sufficient skill to proceed

 - P/F – Pass/Fail; the courses in which students may earn a “pass/fail” grade must be

 designated by the offering department.
 Such courses are included in the computation